vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 https://updates.vipulnaik.com/ is a more accurate record of what I actually did, and I am more committed to keeping that up-to-date.

-## Personal finances, income and taxes updates (remaining parts for January/February 2021)
+## Personal finances, income and taxes updates (remaining parts for February 2021)

 I have mostly updated my 2020 personal finances (https://finances.vipulnaik.com/) and done an initial draft of work